Helmholtz-AI-Energy/BaumBauen/README.md

    ```
    pip3 install -U pip
    ```
-4. Install the `BaumBauen` package  with:
+4. Install the `baumbauen` package  with:
    ```
-   cd /path/to/BaumBauen/repo
+   cd /path/to/baumbauen/repo
    pip install .
    ```
    or if you're doing development work and want code changes to be reflected in the installed package immediately: